| Title: | Correcting Misclassified Mediation Analysis |

 The number of categorical values that the true outcome, |

-returns a numeric value of the (negative) log-likelihood function.
+theta_optim_XM returns a numeric value of the (negative) log-likelihood function.

 Compute the probability of the latent true mediator as

-for each of the
+for each of the n subjects.

-true_classification_prob(beta_matrix, x_matrix)
+true_classification_prob(beta_matrix, x_matrix)true_classification_prob(beta_matrix, x_matrix)

 beta_matrix |